 If accepted into the Conditional Dismissal program, defendants will plead guilty to either a petty disorderly persons offense or a disorderly persons offense.
 Then, after serving a term of probation and meeting its requirements, the charges are dismissed.

-What Are the Eligibility Requirements for a Conditional Dismissal in Cherry Hill, NJ?
+What Are the Eligibility Requirements for a Conditional Dismissal in Camden and throughout NJ?

 To be eligible for a Conditional Dismissal in New Jersey, you will need to meet three requirements:

 First, you must be charged with a petty disorderly persons or disorderly persons offense.
 In other words, you’re facing what some people commonly refer to as a misdemeanor charge.

 These cannot be drug-related offenses.
 If they are, you will not be eligible for a Conditional Dismissal.
 But you may be eligible for a Conditional Discharge.